-Police in Nashville have identified a suspect in the stabbing death of Clayton Beathard, the younger brother of San Francisco 49ers player C.J.
-Beathard, and another man.
+The suspect in the stabbing death of two men, including the younger brother of San Francisco 49ers player C.J.
+Beathard, has been arrested northwest of Nashville.

-Clayton Beathard, 22, and Paul Trapeni III, 21, were stabbed and killed during a fight early Saturday outside the Dogwood Bar.
+Clayton Beathard, 22, and Paul Trapeni III, 21, were stabbed during a fight Saturday outside the Dogwood Bar.

-Speaking at a Monday news conference, police spokesman Don Aaron said the investigation shows Mosley made unwanted advancements toward a woman who was a friend of the victims.
+Speaking Monday, police spokesman Don Aaron said the investigation shows Mosley made unwanted advances toward a woman who was a friend of the victims.